plumed-tutorials/plumed-tutorials/contribute.md

-How to contribute a new lesson to the PLUMED-TUTORIALS
+How to contribute a new lesson to PLUMED-TUTORIALS
 ---------------------------------------------------
 Adding a lesson to the PLUMED-TUTORIALS is free and easy.
 To do so you must: